CompleteBlenderCreator/05-Animated-Lamp-Original/readme.md

 * Explore various exporting options.
 * Export the images to a movie file.

+# Exporting Your Model
+* Learn how to setup the FBX Export and understand why we use it.
+* Realise that your model is currently only suitable for Blender.
+The Export doesn’t fully work in the models current state.

 ---
 Click [here](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial) to find out more about the course, and how we build these assets step-by-step.